 Is the project schedule reasonable for the proposed development?
 Are there any unresolved development issues, e.g., are there restrictions on water or sewer availability?
 Are there any issues with the project budget, e.g., is the budget adequate?
 (2 points)

-Are there any discretionary approvals outstanding, e.g., land use, zoning, EA/FONSI, SMA, Corps of Engineers?
-(6 points)
+Are there any discretionary approvals outstanding, e.g., land use, zoning, EA/FONSI, SMA, Corps of Engineers?Are there any discretionary approvals outstanding, e.g. 2 points will be awarded for meeting Chapter 343, HRS environmental requirements, 2 points for land use/zoning including Chapter 201H exemptions, and 2 points for other necessary discretionary approvals (6 points)

 Are there any ministerial approvals outstanding, e.g., subdivision?